fmrtl73/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-pvcs/volume-placement-strategies/create-use-volplacestrat.md

 ### Create other storage specs

+#### Use a StorageClass

+You can associate your VolumePlacementStrategy with a StorageClass and then reference that StorageClass in your PVC.

 1. Create a StorageClass that references the VolumePlacementStrategy you created in the **Construct a VolumePlacementStrategy spec** steps above by specifying the `placement_strategy` parameter with the name of your VolumePlacementStrategy:

       ```text